sony/sonyflake/README.md

   If CheckMachineID returns false, the instance will not be created.
   If CheckMachineID is nil, no validation is done.

+The bit length of time is calculated by 63 - BitsSequence - BitsMachineID.
+If it is less than 32, an error is returned.

 In order to get a new unique ID, you just have to call the method NextID.

 ```go